lytics/anomalyzer/EXAMPLES.md

 ## Use Case #1: CPU Usage

+Detecting anomalies in CPU usage data could make debugging systems much easier, but since this data can be quite discontinuous, it's important to choose the right algorithms so that you aren't constantly being alerted.
 In particular, the behavior we'd like to detect as anomalies in CPU usage include: no longer receiving data (sharp falloff), maxxing out, and unusual spikes.
 We chose the active window length to be 2, which corresponded to a minute's worth of data.
 The number of seasons was 59, which meant my reference window encapsulated the past hour's worth of data.
 The upper bound was set to 80.0 and the lower bound was set to 0.0.
 Below we've shown the results of diff, cdf, magnitude, high rank, fence, and bootstrap ks tests on about a day's worth of CPU usage data.

 ![cpu_usage_alltest2](https://cloud.githubusercontent.com/assets/6633242/4891879/6268d76c-63ac-11e4-97e0-cf0480630461.png)

 The dark red areas correspond to regions where a test returned a probability greater than 90%.
 We decided not to show low rank here because we don't care that much about decreasing CPU usage.
 As well, sharp falloffs should be detected by magnitude and fence tests.

 You can see that the CDF test was extremely sensitive to fluctuations, and makes it a bad test for this use case.
 Magnitude picked up the sharpest and largest peaks and drops in our data well.
-Our data never approached out 80% upper bound, but the fence test detected the dips to 0% that were made.
+Our data never approached our 80% upper bound, but the fence test detected the dips to 0% that were made.
 We thought the ks and high rank tests did the best job of detecting unusual behavior, being a bit more informative than magnitude and fence.
+(Although, others may disagree and prefer the less detailed option.)

 Below we've shown the weighted mean of these two tests.
 The regions in red correspond to an anomalous probability greater than 90%, and greater than 99% on the first and second plot respectively.